-I am also thankful to Elizabeth Blackmar for her inspiring lectures on urban development and Central Park.
+Inspired by Elizabeth Blackmar’s inspiring lectures on urban development and Central Park

 Central Park is not only the major recreational facility of Manhattan but also the record of its progress: a taxidermic preservation of nature that exhibits forever the drama of culture outdistancing nature.
 Like the [Manhattan] Grid, it is a colossal leap of faith; the contrast it describes – between the built and the unbuilt – hardly exists at the time of its creation.

 Koolhaas presents one of the challenges core to Central Park’s construction: the tension between natural and manmade, urban and rural.
 What sets this park apart from most other parks is its yearning to seemingly become something that it clearly is not: natural.
 Many other pocket parks in this city incorporate existing topography and trees into their design – yet they are smaller.
 And from the confines of their interior, the sights and sounds of the city are hard to escape.
 Central Park succeeds in permitting its visitor to make-believe, at least momentarily, that they have left the city and are immersed in the countryside.
 The original park contained, for instance, a sheep pasture and barn, a nature preserve called “The Ramble,” and a dairy for urban mothers to buy fresh milk.